Feature #50320: mgr/dashboard: Lean Dashboard

 I've not found one for HTTP2 yet but I'm still collecting information.

-#3 Updated by Ernesto Puerta 3 months ago
+#3 Updated by Ernesto Puerta about 2 years ago

 Avan suggested exploring the use of Server-sent Events:

 - Max 6 EventSources for each domain in major browsers (Chrome and Firefox) in HTTP 1.1.
 This will improve with HTTP/2, but Cherrypy doesn't support it.

 - MIME type is plaintext and most JSON parsers don't play with streamed JSON objects.

 #5 Updated by Avan Thakkar about 2 years ago

 and I think they can be useful(over web-sockets) for use-cases like alerts/notifications or maybe cluster health status which are just some events/updates server can push to client.